 - Medium-sized companies

-In addition to contact details, you also store service requests and customer preferences.
-They record phone calls, e-mails, meetings and presentations and place notes, files, appointments, contracts, products and other planning directly in the electronic customer file.
+In addition to contact details, they also store service requests and preferences of your customers.
+They record phone calls, e-mails, meetings and presentations and file notes, files, appointments, contracts, products and further planning directly in the electronic customer file.
 Today, 90 percent of communication takes place via e-mail clients.
 That’s why 100% email integration with the customer management system is hugely important.

-This allows their employees to quickly access all the latest information and letter or e-mail templates, as well as forms, etc., at any time in order to advise your customers individually or to provide them with relevant content via e-mail marketing, for example.
-Every user benefits from a light, manageable workflow as your company’s customer base and profits grow.
+This means that your employees can quickly access all the latest information and letter or e-mail templates, as well as forms, etc., at any time in order to advise your customers individually or provide them with relevant content via e-mail marketing, for example.
+Every user benefits from an easy, manageable workflow while your company’s customer base and profits grow.

-Marketing knows your potential customers well and addresses them with precision.
+In marketing, your employees recognize your potential customers precisely and address them unerringly.
 Both departments actively handle the CRM campaigns with phone and email campaigns via campaign management.

 What are its essential characteristics?